chmanie/blog/content/post/soldering-smd-electrolytic-caps.md

 tags: [diy]
 ---

-# Soldering SMD electrolytic capacitors using a soldering iron

 For everyone struggling with the SMD electrolytic capacitors (I know I was!).
 Here's a method I found working for me (using a soldering iron).

 I'm using a 1.6mm chisel tip at 300deg C and soldering paste (plus a tiny bit of leaded solder).
 You'll also need some tweezers.